AmeerA0506/AliensArrivingNaughtily/README.md

 * `try` and `catch` statments

 ## How to Launch?
-0. Open up a terminal (Use a UNIX-based terminal for an optimized experience)
+0. Open up a terminal (Use a terminal that supports Unicode for optimal experience)

 1. git clone `git@github.com:AmeerA0506/AliensArrivingNaughtily.git`